isomerpages/moe-blangahrisepri/_our-curriculum/English Language.md

 of emotions can be learned, rehearsed and practised.
 At times, our students can find it challenging to express their emotions, so drama provides the outlet for them to explore a wide range of feelings.</p>
-<p>To further expose our students to theatre, we organize learning journeys
-to watch staged theatre of musical performances at the Esplanade or Victoria Theatre.
-In 2022, our Primary 3 students had a chance to watch one Julia Donaldson’s Gruffalo come to live on stage!
-In 2023, our Primary 3 students journeyed to Capitol Theatre to watch Sherlock Sam: The Musical!</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" src="/images/el3.jpg">
 </div>